Möltenort U-Boat Memorial

 Are there guided tours?

-Information regarding guided tours may vary; check the official website for details on any available options.
+Information on guided tours may vary.
+Check the official website for current offerings.

 What’s the best time to visit?